 Read More: From Dublin to the Cliffs of Moher: Best Ways to Get There

 In a glacial valley below the Wicklow Mountains in County Wicklow, Glendalough was one of the most important monastic sites in Ireland.
 It was founded by St. Kevin in the 6th century and became known as the Monastic City.
 There are many things to see here, the most impressive being the well-preserved, 30-meter-tall Round Tower.

 Near St. Mary's Church is the 12th-century Romanesque Priest's House; a tall granite cross dating to the sixth or seventh century; and the largest church, which dates to the 11th and 12th centuries.

 Near Glendalough are two other interesting historic sites: the 11th-century Trinity Church and St. Saviour's Priory, with Romanesque stone carvings.
 Information at the visitor center will help you find and identify the various landmarks, and you can also follow marked nature trails.

 If you're driving to Glendalough from Dublin, stop to admire the scenery of the Wicklow Mountains, including Wicklow Gap and the dramatic Turlogh Waterfall.
-On an 8.5-hour Wild Wicklow Tour including Glendalough from Dublin, in addition to traveling through the beautiful Wicklow Mountain National Park, you'll have a guided tour of the tower and other historic sites at Glendalough.
-Tour bonuses are a chance to shop for Irish crafts at the famous Avoca Handweavers and a stop at Lough Tay, a film location for Braveheart.
+On a 10-hour Kilkenny, Wicklow Mountains, Glendalough, Sheep Dog Trials, Day Trip from Dublin, in addition to traveling through the beautiful Wicklow Mountain National Park, you'll have a guided tour of the tower and other historic sites at Glendalough.

 3. Blarney Castle and Cork